What is 5G WiFi Broadband? Everything You Need to Know

-5G WiFi – AKA 5G WiFi broadband – will become a thing in 2021.
-And it has the potential to replace your wired home broadband.
+5G WiFi – AKA 5G WiFi broadband – is becoming increasingly popular in the UK, and it has the potential to replace your wired home broadband.
 Here’s what you need to know…

 If you are shopping for a home internet solution, you might have heard about 5G broadband WiFi, which is faster and efficient.